 Production rates can be maximized because induction works so quickly; heat is developed directly and instantly (>2000º F. in < 1 second) inside the part.
 Startup is virtually instantaneous; no warm up or cool down cycle is required.
 The induction heating process can be completed on the manufacturing floor, next to the cold or hot forming machine, instead of sending batches of parts to a remote furnace area or subcontractor.
 For example, a brazing or soldering process which previously required a time-consuming, off-line batch heating approach can now be replaced with a continuous, one-piece flow manufacturing system.

 With induction, the part to be heated never comes into direct contact with a flame or other heating element; the heat is induced within the part itself by alternating electrical current.
 As a result, product warpage, distortion and reject rates are minimized.
-For maximum product quality, the part can be isolated in an enclosed chamber with a vacuum, inert or reducing atmosphere to eliminate the effects of oxidation.
+The vacuum brazing process is often utilized when maximum product quality is essential; the part can be isolated in an enclosed chamber with a vacuum, inert or reducing atmosphere to eliminate the effects of oxidation.

 Induction heating rapidly delivers site-specific heat to very small areas of your part, without heating any surrounding parts.
 This extends the life of the fixturing and mechanical setup.

 Induction heating systems do not burn traditional fossil fuels; induction is a clean, non-polluting process which will help protect the environment.
 An induction system improves working conditions for your employees by eliminating smoke, waste heat, noxious emissions and loud noise.
 Heating is safe and efficient with no open flame to endanger the operator or obscure the process.
 Non-conductive materials are not affected and can be located in close proximity to the heating zone without damage.